ms7m/dispike/docs/responses/writinghandler.md

 )
 ```

-When user uses this command in discord.
+When a user uses this command in discord.
 They'd use it as

 ```
 /forex latest convert <SYMBOL 1> <SYMBOL 2>